-1096 delinquencies and costs of collection so that the net amount of 1097 money to be produced by such levy shall be equal to the amount which is requested by the school board.
-The proceeds of 1098 1099 such tax levy, excluding levies for the payment of the principal 1100 of and interest on school bonds or notes and excluding levies for 1101 costs of collection, shall be placed in the school depository to 1102 the credit of the school district and shall be expended in the 1103 manner provided by law for the purpose of supplementing teachers' 1104 salaries, extending school terms, purchasing furniture, supplies and materials, and for all other lawful operating and incidental 1105 1106 expenses of such school district .
+1098 which is requested by \ \ \ the school board.
+The proceeds of 1099 such tax levy, excluding levies for the payment of the principal of and interest on school bonds or notes and excluding levies for 1100 costs of collection, shall be placed in the school depository to 1101 1102 the credit of the school district and shall be expended in the 1103 manner provided by law for the purpose of supplementing teachers' 1104 salaries, extending school terms, purchasing furniture, supplies 1105 and materials, and for all other lawful operating and incidental 1106 expenses of such school district \ \ \.

 1107 The monies authorized to be received by school districts from 1108 the School Ad Valorem Tax Reduction Fund pursuant to Section 37-61-35 shall be included as ad valorem tax receipts.
-1109 levying authority for the school district, as defined in Section 1110 1111 37-57-1, shall reduce the ad valorem tax levy for such school 1112 district in an amount equal to the amount distributed to such school district from the School Ad Valorem Tax Reduction Fund each 1113 1114 calendar year pursuant to Section 37-61-35.
-Such reduction 1115 shall not be less than the millage rate necessary to generate a 1116 reduction in ad valorem tax receipts equal to the funds 1117 distributed to such school district from the School Ad Valorem Tax Reduction Fund pursuant to Section 37-61-35. \star \star The millage 1118 1119 levy certified by the State Board of Education as the 1120 minimum tax levy shall be subject to the provisions of 1121 this paragraph.
+1109 1110 levying authority for the school district, as defined in Section 37-57-1, shall reduce the ad valorem tax levy for such school 1111 1112 district in an amount equal to the amount distributed to such 1113 school district from the School Ad Valorem Tax Reduction Fund each calendar year pursuant to \ \ Section 37-61-35.
+Such reduction 1114 1115 shall not be less than the millage rate necessary to generate a 1116 reduction in ad valorem tax receipts equal to the funds 1117 distributed to such school district from the School Ad Valorem Tax 1118 Reduction Fund pursuant to Section 37-61-35. \ \ \ The millage 1119 levy certified by the State Board of Education as the \ \ \ minimum \ \ \ tax levy \ \ \ shall be subject to the provisions of 1120 this paragraph.
+1121

 1122 In any county where there is located a nuclear generating 1123 power plant on which a tax is assessed under Section 27-35-309(3), 1124 such required levy and revenue produced thereby may be reduced by 1125 the levying authority in an amount in proportion to a reduction in 1126 the base revenue of any such county from the previous year.
-1127 reduction shall be allowed only if the reduction in base revenue equals or exceeds five percent (5%).
-"Base revenue" shall mean 1128 1129 the revenue received by the county from the ad valorem tax levy 1130 plus the revenue received by the county from the tax assessed under Section 27-35-309(3) and authorized to be used for any 1131 1132 purposes for which a county is authorized by law to levy an ad valorem tax.
-For purposes of determining if the reduction equals 1133 1134 or exceeds five percent (5%), a levy of millage equal to the prior year's millage shall be hypothetically applied to the current 1135 1136 year's ad valorem tax base to determine the amount of revenue to 1137 be generated from the ad valorem tax levy.
-For the purposes of 1138 this section and Section 37-57-107, the portion of the base revenue used for the support of any school district shall be 1139 1140 deemed to be the aggregate receipts from ad valorem taxes for the 1141 support of any school district.
+Such 1127 reduction shall be allowed only if the reduction in base revenue 1128 equals or exceeds five percent (5%).
+"Base revenue" shall mean 1129 the revenue received by the county from the ad valorem tax levy 1130 plus the revenue received by the county from the tax assessed 1131 under Section 27-35-309(3) and authorized to be used for any 1132 purposes for which a county is authorized by law to levy an ad 1133 valorem tax.
+For purposes of determining if the reduction equals 1134 or exceeds five percent (5%), a levy of millage equal to the prior 1135 year's millage shall be hypothetically applied to the current 1136 year's ad valorem tax base to determine the amount of revenue to 1137 be generated from the ad valorem tax levy.
+For the purposes of 1138 this section and Section 37-57-107, the portion of the base 1139 revenue used for the support of any school district shall be 1140 deemed to be the aggregate receipts from ad valorem taxes for the 1141 support of any school district.
 This paragraph shall apply to 1142 taxes levied for the 1987 fiscal year and for each fiscal year 1143 thereafter.
-If the Mississippi Supreme Court or another court finally adjudicates that the tax levied under Section 27-35-309(3) 1144 is unconstitutional, then this paragraph shall stand repealed.
-1145
+If the Mississippi Supreme Court or another court 1144 finally adjudicates that the tax levied under Section 27-35-309(3) 1145 is unconstitutional, then this paragraph shall stand repealed.